ConnorStoneAstro/caskade/paper.md

 design a convenient user interface.
 This design encourages modular development and is supportive of users who wish to expand functionality at different levels (core functionality, or interface level).
-The `caustics` package [@Stone2024] implements this code design to great effect, \autoref{fig:graph} shows an example `caskade` graph[^1].
+The `caustics` package [@Stone2024] implements this code design to great effect. \autoref{fig:graph} shows an example `caskade` graph[^1].
 In this graph the redshift parameters of each lens are linked to ensure consistent evaluation despite the functional backed having no explicit enforcement of this.